RadicallyOpen/RadicallyOpen/professionals.markdown

 We work with coaches, counsellors, nurses, occupational therapists, psychiatrists, psychologists, psychotherapists and social workers.
 We encourage a team-based approach to learning RO DBT, and all of our courses emphasis a multi-disciplinary approach.

+RO DBT is a novel treatment specifically designed for [patients with overcontrol](/about/), and does not require prior training in standard DBT.
+A majority of RO DBT trainees are not standard-DBT trained.

 ### RO DBT training